srahman77/databrics/Delta Lake/DeltaLake notes.md

      * Informational primary key and foreign key constraints encode relationships between fields in tables and are not enforced.
 * **Enforced contraints**: When a constraint is violated, the transaction fails with an error.
 Two types of constraints are supported:
      * NOT NULL: indicates that values in specific columns cannot be null.
+         * CREATE TABLE people10m (id INT NOT NULL, ssn STRING, salary INT);
+         * ALTER TABLE people10m ALTER COLUMN middleName DROP NOT NULL;
+         * ALTER TABLE people10m ALTER COLUMN ssn SET NOT NULL;
+         * Before adding a NOT NULL constraint to a table, Azure Databricks verifies that all existing rows satisfy the constraint.
+         * If you specify a NOT NULL constraint on a column nested within a struct, the parent struct must also be not null.
+Columns nested within array or map types do not accept NOT NULL constraints.
      * CHECK: indicates that a specified boolean expression must be true for each input row.
      *